 Collaborate, not replace

 AI won’t just make life easier, it will also help mankind to better tackle our most basic needs, like health and security.
-The AI of today serves to “augment” our future selves, which the medical world is already substantially benefiting from; AI is joining the fight against antibiotic-resistant bacteria, and robotic surgeons are producing better results on the operating table than humans can.
-Also, in the very near future, AI-based facial recognition technology – currently utilized by Facebook and other companies – will ultimately become the new credit card and driver’s license.
+The AI of today serves to “augment” our future selves, which the medical world is already substantially benefiting from; AI is joining the fight against antibiotic-resistant bacteria, and robotic surgeons have produced better results on the operating table than some humans can.
+While Facebook just announced that it is shutting down its AI-based facial recognition system, the technology itself may become the new credit card and driver’s license in the future.
 Such changes are an innovative way of tightening security and will help prevent credit card and identity theft.
 AI is the way of the future, and past social ills – like the ease with which one could steal an identity – only show us how big of an improvement AI will be on our lives.
 In simple terms, AI is here to lift us up – not take us down.

 Bottom line: AI will certainly improve our standards of living, but the improvements may not be worth our venturing into the risky unknown.
 What do you think?
 Do you want AI to play a significant part in your life?
 Do we even have a choice?